 Other signs of impaired gut function include laminitis, poor coat and hoof quality, and frequent allergies.

 The most common species of yeast used in animal feed are Saccharomyces cerevisiae, the same active culture used in baking and brewing.
 They are made up of several components that are known to benefit gut health including mannan-oligosaccharides, nucleotides and beta-glucans.

 Yeast themselves are also high in digestible proteins, vitamins (vitamin B6, thiamin, biotin, riboflavin, nicotinic acid and pantothenic acid), magnesium and zinc.
 When they are digested in the hindgut these nutrients can be absorbed to support the health of the horse.

 Mad Barn’s gut health supplements Visceral+ and Optimum Digestive Health contain Yea-Sacc 1026™, a proprietary live yeast culture based on Saccharomyces cerevisiae strain 1026.
-This strain has been shown to normalize pH in the gut and support the growth of fiber-digesting microbes which increases energy availability to the horse.

 Benefits of Yeast for Horses

 The best defense against disrupted hindgut function is a well-balanced diet that meets the horse’s energy, protein and vitamin/mineral needs while supporting a healthy microbial environment in the hindgut (cecum and colon).

 Beneficial microbes in the hindgut digest structural carbohydrates (fibre) in forages to produce nutrients that the horse can absorb.

 These include volatile fatty acids (acetate, propionate, and butyrate) used for energy by the horse, amino acids and B-vitamins that support numerous enzymatic processes in the horse.